The dazzlingly pink Lake Nakuru is one of the best places to be if you’ve never been on an African safari before.

-White rhinos stay in the open for longer, but nobody wants to be roaming beneath the blazing midday sun, so even elephants may disappear during the middle of the day.
+White rhinos stay in the open for longer, but nobody wants to be roaming beneath the blazing midday sun, so even buffalo may disappear during the middle of the day.

 Choosing the best tour operator for Lake Nakuru National Park

 There are hundreds if not thousands of safari tour operators running tours to Lake Nakuru.
 You can find them online or after you arrive in Kenya.

 So how do you know who is good and who to trust?

 We believe an African safari should revolve around the wildlife experience, wherever it is in Africa.
 So when comparing tour operators we recommend asking questions about the wildlife.

 Is midday a good time to view wildlife?
 No, but many tours operate this way.